-Before scoring the data, we again needed to determine the optimal cutoff value for this function that would maximize the number of correct hits while minimizing the number of false positives and false negatives.
+Before scoring the data, we again needed to determine the optimal cutoff value for the sentence-scoring function that would maximize the number of true positives while minimizing the number of false positives and false negatives.
 To do so, we again turn to a series of sensitivity and specificity analyses, comparing the lrd scored data at each Levenshtein distance cutoff to each of the two human coders who originally scored the Geller et al. (2020) dataset.
 Table 8 displays sensitivity and specificity percentages for each of the six selected values.
 Overall, sensitivity and specificity were maximized when low Levenshtein distances (≤ 1) were selected, suggesting that these values maximized correct hits while simultaneously limiting false positives and negatives.
-As such, we propose that a value of 1 be selected when using lrd to perform sentence matching as this will provide some correction for minor discrepancies between the key and response (such as spelling errors), but we note that as with the other scoring functions, this value can be modified as needed to provide flexibility in scoring.
+As such, we propose that a value of 1 be selected when using lrd to perform sentence matching as this will provide some correction for minor discrepancies between the key and response (e.g., spelling errors), but note that as with the other scoring functions, this value can be modified as needed to provide flexibility in scoring.

 Analyses and Results